 - Got: I have it and I'll be selling it on the site in future once I've remastered it.

 I try to release a new set every 2 weeks or less but it may take longer if I have to do my dayjob.
 I aim to sell practically every season ever produced by each wrestling company (although I don't necessarily release them in season order).
 Most wrestling videos recorded before 2003 are from VHS to DVD conversions.
-Everything from 2003 and onwards was likely recorded on DVD and probably won't need to be re-mastered.
+Everything from 2003 and onwards was likely recorded on DVD and believe it or not these still have audio & video issues (although not as bad as VHS-to-DVD conversions).
 Regardless of how the wrestling DVDs were recorded, if they have picture or audio problems then I fix them.

-- I only sell Bluray Wrestling Videos due to the fact that you can fit many episodes per disc as opposed to 1 with a DVD but the main reason is that Bluray supports higher bitrates than DVD so I can get better quality.
+- I only sell Bluray Wrestling Videos due to the fact that you can fit many episodes per disc as opposed to 1 with a DVD.
 The Wrestling Blurays I sell are disc only in paper wallets so I recommend that you buy a DVD wallet.
 I apologise for mentioning Wrestling DVDs on my site but that's how people find my site via Google (by typing in Wrestling DVDs) and I don't think people realise you can get my stuff on BluRay so they don't search for BluRay so they won't find my site!

 - Picture Quality - I remove as many artefacts as possible such as blocking (if there), grain, flicker and other picture noise.
 I can even fix that annoying problem you get when the picture jumps up and down due to old VHS equipment (I don't do this with minor screen shake as it can exaggerate normal camera movement).
-If there is too much colour (skin tones look unnatural) or little colour (almost looks like black an white) then I restore the correct amount of colour.
+I can also remove black lines that appear over the picture which is caused by old VHS equipment.
+If there's too much colour (skin tones look unnatural) or little colour (almost looks like black an white) then I restore the correct amount of colour.
 I then smooth the picture.
 Please note that I only remove the picture problems, I cannot add detail.
 At best the underlying picture quality will be the same as before but with the compression artefacts and picture noise removed so it's at least watchable.
 At worst, the picture may be a little more blurry than before (I will say so if this happens) however I still prefer that than watching a video with compression artefacts and picture noise in.

 - Audio Fixed - My wrestling blurays don't have any constant noises such as hissing or clicking noises (which you get in VHS to DVD conversions).
 You can also turn the volume up a reasonably high level and you won't hear any hiss.
 However some infrequent noises MAY remain if those could not be removed automatically.

 - Cuts Made - All commercials are removed.
 You may find the odd split-second of a commercial but that's extremely unlikely.
-Whenever time permits I also cut the following things:
+For more information about the cuts I make, see below.